FAQs about TU

 Tiffin University offers you an education for life.
 We provide you with a real value for your collegiate experience.
 Our goal is the same as yours.
 We want you to achieve your potential and find success!
-We realize that you still may have some questions about TU, so we’ve gathered the most frequently asked questions and supply the answers for your convenience, below.
-At Tiffin University, it’s all relevant!
+We realize that you still may have some questions about TU, so we gathered the most frequently asked questions and supplied the answers below for your convenience.

-To request an application for admission or if you have questions about the application, contact the Admissions Office at (419) 448-3423 / (800) 968-6446.
+To request an application for admission or if you have questions about the application, contact the Office of Undergraduate Admissions at (419) 448-3423, or toll-free at (800) 968-6446 ext 3423.
 An application for admission can also be completed online.
-It is important to request that official high school transcripts and standardized test scores be sent directly to Tiffin University.
+It is important to request your official high school transcripts and standardized test scores be sent directly to Tiffin University.

 Where is Tiffin University located?

-Tiffin University is located in Tiffin, Ohio – a city of approximately 18,000 people in North Central Ohio.
-Tiffin is close to several of Ohio's major cities, located just 50 miles south of Toledo, 90 miles southwest of Cleveland, and 90 miles north of Columbus.
+Tiffin University is located in Tiffin, Ohio, which is a city of approximately 18,000 people in North Central Ohio.
+Tiffin is proximate to several of Ohio's major cities, located 50 miles south of Toledo, 90 miles southwest of Cleveland, and 90 miles north of Columbus.

 What degrees are offered at Tiffin University?